robreuss/VirtualGameController/README.md

 GCExtendedGamepad
 GCMotion
 ```

 If you wish to test integration of the framework, it is proven to work with the Apple [DemoBots](https://developer.apple.com/library/prerelease/ios/samplecode/DemoBots/Introduction/Intro.html) sample project.
 One limitation is that when using the Apple TV version, you must use the Remote to start the game because of issues related to how *DemoBots* implements [this functionality](https://developer.apple.com/library/prerelease/ios/documentation/ServicesDiscovery/Conceptual/GameControllerPG/ControllingInputontvOS/ControllingInputontvOS.html#//apple_ref/doc/uid/TP40013276-CH7-DontLinkElementID_13) (see the last paragraph on that page).

-For in-depth instructions on using DemoBots as a test, see the [Wiki page](https://github.com/robreuss/VirtualGameController/wiki/Testing-using-DemoBots).
+For in-depth instructions on using DemoBots as a test, see the [Wiki page](https://github.com/robreuss/VirtualGameController/wiki/Testing-using-DemoBots), which also provide helpful hints on integrating VirtualGameController with your existing project.

 ####Central versus Bridge
 There are two types of Central app integrations and which result in dramatically different: **Central** and **Bridge**.